vmokashi01/NYC_Housing_Exploration/README.md

 Questions that arose:

 Are the concentration of the building class categories different by the borough (i.e. are cheaper building categories more heavily concentrated in specific boroughs)?
 Does a recategorization of the building class affect the sale price?

+The dashboards revealed that the most common building categories are one and two family dwellings in all boroughs except Manhattan, where elevator apartments are the greatest category.
+Family dwellings in Manhattan were significantly low in concentration - this could be another reflection of the typical demographic of the borough.

 #### Tax Class